Kiana-Jahanshid/Snake-Game-ML/README.md

 + ## step1 : generate dataset
-For generating dataset , we should play game and collect some features during game . first you have to run `Generate_dataset.py` , then a csv file will generated  , or else use this command :
+For generating dataset , we should play game and collect some features during game . first you have to run `Generate_dataset.py` , then a csv file will be generated  , or else run this command :
 ```
 python Generate_dataset.py
 ```
 when you want to quit the game , press `Q` key on keyboard to exit the game .
-Now , our dataset has been created and ready to use in the next part .
+Now , our dataset has been created and is ready to use in the next part .

 + ## step2 :  Start training
 Next step  , we use our dataset to train our Neural Network .